Using AI + IoT technology to reduce energy usage, improve maintenance and save money at waste water facilities.

 Waste water facilities use huge amounts of energy and are full of assets that are difficult, disruptive and hazardous to access and maintain.
 Pump downtime can cause significant disruption, production loss, and may even cause damage to the pump and other equipment – shortening lifespans and increasing maintenance costs.

-Our customer approached us to see if we could design an IoT solution that enabled them to reduce energy consumption and that would allow them to implement intelligent maintenance schedules to improve the uptime of their assets.
+Our customer approached us to see if we could design an AI + IoT solution that enabled them to reduce energy consumption and that would allow them to implement intelligent maintenance schedules to improve the uptime of their assets.

 Waste water pumps must be protected from downtime and faults in order to keep up with the need to move waste water around facilities without interruption.
 Water pump failures are a significant issue and disruptive to both customers and water companies, so being able to not just monitor them to identify problems quickly, but predicting failures before they occur is hugely desirable.